KDE/documentation-docs-kdenlive-org/more_information/get_involved/rst_template.rst

 backquotes ``text`` for code samples.

-Use for menu selection :menuselection:`File --> New` (This is used to mark a complete sequence of menu selections, including selecting submenus and choosing a specific operation)
+Use for menu selection :menuselection:`Menu --> File --> New` (This is used to mark a complete sequence of menu selections, including selecting submenus and choosing a specific operation)

 This shows an icon |kdenlive-add-clip| (all linked icons check substitutions in `conf.py`)

 This is a keyboard shortcut :kbd:`Ctrl+Wheel` (keep the 2 keys inside 1 \` \` due to translation reasons)

-This is a text in the GUI :guilabel:`Play` (Including button labels, window titles, field names, menu and menu selection names, and even values in selection lists)
+This is a text in the GUI :guilabel:`Play` (including button labels, window titles, field names, menu and menu selection names, and even values in selection lists)

 .. code-block:: bash